Tips to actively engage your language class

 Setting standards on the first day of class can help normalize the consistent use of the language in your classroom.
 Try exposing your students to as much of the language you’re teaching as possible and limit native language while in class.
 A great way to start the first day of class is by going over simple phrases such as “I don’t understand”, “May I go to the restroom”, or “Do we have homework?”.
 That way, your students are set up for success at the beginning of the term.
 With Go Pollock, you can even switch the student side of the app to the language you’re teaching, for example French, Spanish, German, and more, and then create questions that actively engage every student, so even the shyest ones get involved.

-Free text questions are also a great way to engage your students in thinking about the context of the language you’re teaching.
+Free text questions are also a great way to engage your language class in thinking about the context of the language you’re teaching.
 Instead of multiple choice conjugation questions, open-ended questions force students to think about what is being asked and to use contextual evidence to figure out the words that they don’t know.

 Quick Tip: Go Pollock’s free text bundle feature makes it even easier to create engaging and effective questions.
 For example, a French teacher could ask: “Pouvez-vous me donner un exemple pour une église en France?”
 To which there can be several correct answers — Notre-Dame de Paris, Sacré Cœur, Sainte-Chapelle…But it makes them think about the context of the language and actively engages each student.
 Once the answers come in, the app will group identical answers and, with a single click, you can validate all corresponding student answers.
 Plus, all validations are saved in Go Pollock, so the next time you use free text questions the answers that were previously validated will be automatically confirmed.